Are You a Victim of Workers Compensation in South Carolina?

 If you have been injured at work and are unsure how to proceed with your workers’ compensation claim, do not run the risk of submitting an incomplete application that will result in a denial.

 Contact our skilled workers’ compensation lawyers in South Carolina at David W. Martin Accident and Injury Lawyers today at 803-548-2468.
-We provide free consultations for all South Carolina workers, and never charge any legal fees unless we deliver a positive outcome for your unique case.
+We provide consultations for all South Carolina workers, and never charge any legal fees unless we deliver a positive outcome for your unique case.